ludcila/CHT-preCICE/documentation/user/0-overview.md

-### How many interfaces to use
+### Multiple interfaces

-A simulation coupled with preCICE can contain multiple interfaces.
-At least one interface must exist between every pair of coupled participants.
-More than one interface can exist between the same pair of coupled participants.

-#### Multi-coupling

-A typical case where multiple interfaces are necessary, is when we are coupling more than two participants.
-An example of this, is the heat exchanger case, where we have a coupling as depicted in the picture below:
+Each participant may have multiple interfaces.
+A typical situation is when a participant is coupled to two (or more) other participants.
+An example of this is the heat exchanger case, where the solid is coupled with two fluids:

 ```{mermaid}
 graph LR
 Inner-Fluid---Solid
 Solid---Outer-Fluid
 ```
 The solid participant has an interface with each of the two fluid participants.

+More than one interface may also be defined between the same pair of coupled participants.
+If we simulate the heat exchanger with only one fluid participant and a solid participant, then we may decide to treat it as only one fluid-solid interface, or we may treat the interfaces with the inner fluid and the outer fluid separately.

 ## The preCICE XML configuration file